Tunneling – Augering, Boring & Pipe Ramming

 - Horizontal Auger Boring

-Horizontal Augering can also be used in conjunction with a Small Boring Unit (SBM) for boring 610+ mm diameter holes (24+ inch) through solid rock, which is done in unison with our disc cutter heads.
+Horizontal Augering can also be used in conjunction with a Small Boring Unit (SBM) for boring 610+ mm diameter holes (24+ in) through solid rock, which is done in unison with our disc cutter heads.

 - Pneumatic Pipe Ramming

 Pipe Ramming is used in a wide variety of soil types including gravel, cobble or sand.
 A pneumatic hammer is attached to the back of the casing pipe and driven through the material at any angle: from horizontal to vertical.
 The material is cleaned out of the pipe using an auger boring machine.
-Pipe Ramming methods are used for pipe diameters of 305 mm to 3.6 m (12 inch to 144 inch).
+Pipe Ramming methods are used for pipe diameters of 305 mm to 3.6 m (12 in to 144 in).

 - Guided Boring

-A Guided Boring Machine (GBM) is used to install 305 mm to 3.6 m diameter pipe (12 to 144 inch) with grade and alignment precision.
-It is commonly used for installations 50 m to 150 m in length (164 to 492 ft) or when line and grade accuracy is critical in displaceable soil.
+A Guided Boring Machine (GBM) is used to install 305 mm to 3.6 m diameter pipe (12 in to 144 in) with grade and alignment precision.
+It is commonly used for installations 50 m to 150 m in length (164 ft to 492 ft) or when line and grade accuracy is critical in displaceable soil.
 Our GBM is extremely versatile and our customers continually approach us with new applications.

 The pipe installation involves a two-step process where launch and reception shafts are strategically located to minimize surface disruption.
 A pilot tube with a theodolite guidance system is then pushed through the ground at the precise grade and alignment specified in the design into the reception shaft.
 A reaming head is welded to the pilot tube and the casing and the pilot tube is used as a guide to install casing.
 The GBM can be used in conjunction with auger boring or pipe ramming methodologies.